Closing the Gap: Efficient Algorithms for Discrete Wasserstein Barycenters: Numerical experiments

 \subsection{Sign language dataset}

-The final experiment evaluates the performance of our algorithms on measures with large supports.
-We represent each RGB image of size $64 \times 64 \times 3$ as a 5-dimensional empirical measure: the first two coordinates encode the spatial location $(x,y)$, and the remaining three coordinates encode the color channels.
-For each of three distinct hand gestures, we randomly select three images as input measures.
+The final experiment studies measures with large supports.
+Each $64\times64$ RGB image is represented as a five-dimensional empirical measure: two coordinates encode spatial location, and three encode color.
+For each of three hand gestures, we randomly select three training images as the input measures.

-Since the resulting LP is extremely large, we combine our subset-enumeration method (Algorithm~\ref{alg:subset_enumeration}) with column generation \citep{borgwardt2022column} and early termination.
-To interpolate between the computational profiles of $t=1$ and $t=2$, we construct a hybrid candidate support as follows: we begin with the active atoms of the $t=1$ barycenter, then augment this set by adding, for each input measure, the five nearest support points to each active atom, and finally include all pairwise averages of these points.
-This hybrid candidate expansion balances between accuracy and running time, which is referred as the ``Hybrid Algorithm~\ref{alg:subset_enumeration} with $t=2$.”

-Representative results are shown in Figure~\ref{fig:barycenter_sign_A}--\ref{fig:barycenter_sign_D}.
-Across all sign gestures, the barycenters computed with $t=2$ achieve approximately $3$--$6\%$ lower objective values than those computed with $t=1$, while remaining visually better gestures.
-For example, Figures~\ref{fig:barycenter_sign_A_(a)} and \ref{fig:barycenter_sign_A_(b)} show the barycenters computed by Algorithm~\ref{alg:subset_enumeration} with $t=1$, terminated after $1$ hour and $2$ hours, respectively.
-Figures~\ref{fig:barycenter_sign_A_(c)} and \ref{fig:barycenter_sign_A_(d)} show the barycenters computed with $t=2$, initialized from the solution in Figure~\ref{fig:barycenter_sign_A_(a)}, and terminated after $1$ hour and $2$ hours, respectively.
-We see that the barycenters with $t=2$ are denser and more clear than those with $t=1$.
-The same behavior is observed for the remaining gestures, as illustrated in Figures~\ref{fig:barycenter_sign_C}--\ref{fig:barycenter_sign_D}.

-Finally, we evaluate the quality of the computed barycenters through a classification task.
-Each class is represented by the Wasserstein barycenter of its corresponding training samples.
-For each test input (25 testing images for each gesture), we compute its Wasserstein distance to each class barycenter, and assign it to the class with the smallest distance.
-Using barycenters computed with $t=1$ after 2 hours yields a classification accuracy of $96\%$, while using $t=2$ after 1 hour improves the accuracy to $100\%$.
-This demonstrates that the proposed approximation algorithm for $t=2$ is also more efficient in terms of testing accuracy.
-The details are described in \Cref{table:gesture_class}.
+\paragraph{Column generation implementation. } Since every image has a large support, explicitly constructing the full candidate support and solving the resulting LP in Algorithm~\ref{alg:subset_enumeration} is computationally expensive.